2023 Federal Advocacy Priorities

 - In May 2020, GAO issued their report, Selected Federal Agencies Need to Coordinate on Requirements and Assessments of States, which found that between 49 and 79 percent of federal agency cybersecurity requirements had conflicting parameters and urged the federal agencies to collaborate on cybersecurity requirements.

-- Congress and the federal agencies should implement the recommendations of the GAO report and requests the Office of Management and Budget (OMB) to coordinate collaboration among federal agencies on the development and implementation of cybersecurity regulations.
+- Congress and the federal agencies should continue to implement the recommendations of the GAO report and urge the Office of Management and Budget (OMB) to coordinate collaboration among federal agencies on the development and implementation of cybersecurity regulations.

 - Congress should empower OMB with requisite authorities to ensure OMB can mandate consultation by federal agencies before updating their cybersecurity regulations.